Popular Music & Culture

-How to Apply to the MA in Popular Music & Culture Program
+** Admissions to the MA in Popular Music & Culture program are currently suspended.

 For admission to the master’s program, applicants must possess a four-year degree from an accredited university.
 The program requires at least a 78% overall average in the last two full-time years of the undergraduate degree.
 Admission to the program is competitive and meeting the minimum criteria does not guarantee admission.

 Because of the trans-disciplinary nature of this program, students must possess a serious interest in the field of popular music.
 Thus, in addition to meeting the admission requirements set by Western's School of Graduate and Postdoctoral Studies, we require applicants to demonstrate knowledge of popular music and the ability to manage the curriculum's diverse requirements.

 We suggest competence in one of the following areas:

 - Music history (including artists, genres, and repertoires)

 - Music technology

 - Music business

 Applications received after the deadline will be considered, subject to limitations of space and funding.

 No application will be considered until it is complete.
 The responsibility rests with the applicant to ensure that all required supplementary documents are uploaded to their application before it is submitted.